pinksheep

 What is Operations AI?

-Operations AI helps operations managers build agents that track vendor renewals, follow up on compliance work, and surface resource pressure across the tools their team already uses.
+Operations AI helps operations managers build AI assistants that track vendor renewals, follow up on compliance work, and surface resource pressure across the tools their team already uses.
 With Pinksheep, you describe the job in plain English, review the plan, and stay in control before important actions run.

 • Every action logged.
 Every cost visible.
 Full control.